Photography by Kyle Adler

 "Life has a way of whittling you down and putting you in boxes.
 Drasti's performance dismantled those limitations.
 In her piece, she showed how any woman can be a multitude of feelings, of desires, of ambitions, especially in motherhood.

-Drasti is a consummate artist whose dynamic presence, passionate delivery, and exceptional talent captivate the audience.
-Her show, Paheli, promises to be an engaging and thought-provoking experience.”
+Drasti is a consummate artist whose dynamic presence, passionate delivery, and exceptional talent captivate the audience. ”

 ~Soni Bedi, performing artist with Ameya Performing Arts